2026 Program

 11:45 AM

-12:45 PM Many sales compensation plans fail - not because of bad intent - but because of inexperience and preventable mistakes The paperwork was perfect, the leave was compliant, and the employee returned on schedule.
+The paperwork was perfect, the leave was compliant, and the employee returned on schedule.
 Then, three months later, they resigned.

 This is the 90-Day Retention Trap, and it happens because HR cannot be in the room for the hundreds of micro-transitions that occur across the three phases of leave: Preparing, During, and Returning.
 But managers are already there and need to know what to do.